How We Make Better Decisions: Using the “Choose by Advantage” Method at Anderson Porter Design

 Let’s say we’re selecting an HVAC system for a sustainable building.
 Cost, energy efficiency, noise level, maintenance, and carbon footprint are all on the table.
 Rather than lumping these into a generic scorecard, we:

-2. Identify the attributes that matter (e.g., lifecycle cost, energy use, flexibility)
+Identify the attributes that matter (lifecycle cost, energy use, flexibility)

-3. Determine the advantages of each option (i.e., how each differs in meaningful ways)
+Determine the quality of each option (how each differs in meaningful ways)

-4. Judge the importance of those advantages based on project priorities, not gut instinct
+Judge the importance of those advantages based on project priorities (a project that’s focused on carbon footprint, not causing noise pollution and efficiency)

-By focusing on the importance of each real-world difference, we make decisions that are value-driven, and not based on popularity.
+By focusing on the importance of each real-world difference, we would come to the conclusion that the HVAC system mentioned above would make the most sense for the project.
+Thus, the final decision would be value-driven, and not based on popularity.

 From material selection to big-picture programming decisions, CBA shows up frequently across our workflow.
 It’s especially useful during early design phases, where foundational choices have long-term consequences.
-It also builds trust with our clients, who always appreciate a clear, reasonable process behind every recommendation.
+It also builds trust with our clients, who always appreciate a clear and reasonable process behind every recommendation.

 At Anderson Porter Design, we don’t just design buildings, we design outcomes.
 The Choose by Advantage system helps us do that with clarity and confidence.